TiVoMaker/s3rver/README.md

 ```
 Now you can access the served content at `http://mysite.local:4568/`

+## Bucket Access Logging

+You may enable emulation of S3 [access logging capability](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html).
+This will periodically write access logs in the S3 log format to a bucket of your choosing, based on a list of buckets to log.
+The log entries are buffered (just like real S3) and are collectively written to a new object in the log bucket periodically.
+See the S3 documentation for object naming and format information.
+The options to enable this emulation are described below.

+If enabled, the server will automatically create the log bucket if it does not already exist.

 ## Tests

 The tests should be run by one of the active LTS versions.
 The CI Server runs the tests on the latest `6.x` and `8.x` releases.